huixie90/cpp_papers/ref_wrapper_common_ref.md

 The reason why `common_reference_t<const reference_wrapper<int>&, int&>` does not use the `basic_common_reference` specialization and why `common_reference_t<A&, const B&>` does not use the ternary operator `?:` is that Step-1 `@*COMMON-REF*@` is well formed.
-But it produces unexpected result.
+But it yields an undesired result.

-About Step-1, and why it precedes the rest, Song [@timscomment] explains that:
+About Step-1, why it preempts the customization Step-2, Song [@timscomment] explains that:

 > It's important that `common_reference<tuple<int>&, tuple<int>&>` remains
 > `tuple<int>&` and not `tuple<int&>`, even though the obvious way of writing